Kamakura Station: Enoshima Electric Railway Station

 The Enoshima Electric Railway (Enoden) has a ground-level bay platform around two tracks.
 The platforms are numbered in coordination with the JR lines, so that Enoden uses lines designated as 3 through 5, the signs of which are controlled by machine, usually displaying only 3 and 4.
 Line 5 is used only for the early morning train that departs at 5:47.
 During this time, there is already a train in line 3, and in order to change the order of trains on the tracks (that of two-car and four-car trains) line 5 is used.
 In the periods around New Year, Golden Week, and other busy times, a special, staggered schedule using the two lines 3 and 5.

 An entrance ticket at other Enoden stations is 190 yen (as of September 2012), but in order to match JR, which shares the Kamakura station, the ticket is 130 yen at Kamakura station, although this ticket can only be used on the Enoden side.

 At the time of introduction of Pasmo, automatic ticket gates were installed in both Kamakura Station and Fujisawa Station.

+The buffer stop and the parent-and-child frog statues at Track 3.